quetzin/ComputerArchitectureProject/README.md

 ## Random Notes
-- I was able to give Suman and Youssef collaborator permissions on the repo since they have their TXST email linked with GitHub. @Farrah and @Quetzin, what email do y'all use for GitHub, so I can add yall too? - Tanner
+- I was able to give Suman, Youssef, and Farrah collaborator permissions on the repo since they have their TXST email linked with GitHub. @Quetzin, what email do you use for GitHub, so we can add you too? - Tanner